xioccMo/Some-Geographic-Information-in-Shanghai/README.md

-# Some Geographic Information in Shanghai
+# Some Geographic Information of Shanghai
 All the information is collected by me.
 The geographic coordinates of all information are based on WGS84.